 If you do not receive your study permit or visa in time for the program for which you have registered, you may select a new start date from any of the dates published on the Dates and Fees page.
 The new start date must be within one year of the original start date.
 Your deposit or full tuition will be transferred to the new session once only.
 We require a minimum of one week’s written notice in writing that you wish to postpone your start date, or the cancellation schedule will apply (see above).
 Postponements after the payment deadline (one month before the program start date) might be granted if the balance of tuition and the medical insurance fees are fully paid.

 Will I need a Study Permit to study at the UBC ELI?

 If you are planning to study in Canada for less than six months, you may enter the country as a visitor.
 Visitors from some countries will need a temporary resident visa to enter Canada.
 If you are planning to study in Canada for more than six months, you will need to obtain a study permit for your period of study.
 If you are not sure, but you think you may want to extend your studies to more than six months after you arrive in Canada, it is a good idea to apply for a study permit.
-Please consult Citizenship and Immigration Canada for more information about Canadian visa requirements.
+Please consult Immigration, Refugees and Citizenship Canada for more information about Canadian visa requirements.

 How do I get a Study Permit?